Beckett2000/object.lua/README.md

 ------ ------ ------ ------

-Chaining - Calls which return an object can be chained
+Chaining: Calls which return an object can be chained

 ```lua
 local colors = object()